redhatdemocentral/rhcs-destinasia-rules-demo/support/playbooks/deploy-ocp-services/README.md

    #
    $ ./ansible-playbook-ruleservice.sh

-   # Run Fuse service (xPaaS Integration Service) deployment playbook, deploy after all other services available
+   # Run Fuse service (xPaaS Integration Service) deployment playbook, deploy after all other
-   # as this is connecting to all the other endpoints.
+   # services available as this is connecting to all the other endpoints.
    #
    $ ./ansible-playbook-fuseservice.sh

-   # Note: You can deploy all services above with thisdeployment playbook but the Car, Flight, Hotel and Rule services
+   # Note: You can deploy all services above with thisdeployment playbook but the Car, Flight,
-   # need to be up before the Fuse service deploys as it expects to use the other services.
+   # Hotel and Rule services must be deployed before the Fuse service.
 If the Fuse deployment
    # fails, just restart after all services finish deploying.
    #
    $ ./ansible-playbook-services.sh